Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Observations

 \subsection{Apache Point Astrophysical Research Consortium 3.5 m}

-Following the announcement of the appearance of activity of \ldns\footnote{\texttt{http://aerith.net/comet/catalog/2019LD2/2019LD2.html}} (then called 2019 LD$_2$), we triggered target of opportunity observations with the ARC 3.5 M at Apache Point Observatory on 2019 September 7 UTC using the ARCTIC large-format optical CCD camera \citep[][]{Huehnerhoff2016}.
+Following the announcement of the appearance of activity of \ldns$^2$ (then called 2019 LD$_2$), we triggered target of opportunity observations with the ARC 3.5 m at Apache Point Observatory on 2019 September 7 UTC using the ARCTIC large-format optical CCD camera \citep[][]{Huehnerhoff2016}.
 The camera was used in full-frame, quad amplifier readout, 2$\times$2 binning mode resulting in a pixel scale of 0.228\arcsec~ and used with the $g$ and $r$ filters.
 In total, 14 $g$ and $r$ exposures were obtained, each 120 s long and in alternating order between the $g$ and $r$ filters.
 The telescope was tracked at the sky-motion rate of the comet of 8.6\arcsec/h.
 The seeing was 1.4\arcsec~ and the airmass was 1.8 during the observations.